josheewa/UniChatBots/README.md

 ### DoorsCE
 Taken from both jcgterBOT and DoorsCS, mainly because jcgterBOT wouldn't work.
 It's activated diffrently, though.

+### ExpBot
+Mainly for me to experiment with js and commands
 ### Credits
 \_iPhoenix\_ for UniChat